-Enjoy the beloved floral aroma of jasmine in this homemade hand cream recipe.
+Enjoy the beloved floral aroma of jasmine in this homemade shea butter hand cream recipe.
 Not only does it smell beautiful but it can improve the look and feel of skin, particularly mature or dry skin types.
-The base of this Jasmine Hand Cream is shea butter and rosehip oil, both are skin nourishing as well!
+The base of this Jasmine Hand Cream is shea butter and rosehip oil, both are skin nourishing.

 I like to use a no heat method for this hand cream, it still comes out great with a lot less work.
 Plus, I love the creamy texture and how it melts like butter onto the skin.